 Evacuations from besieged Syrian towns begin under government deal with rebels

+A protest held in 2012 in the Syrian resort town of Zabadani, where buses have started evacuating rebels The Syrian government and the opposition have begun a co-ordinated population swap of tens of thousands of people from four besieged towns.
 The Syrian government and the opposition have begun a co-ordinated population swap of tens of thousands of people from four besieged towns.
-Activists including the British-based Syrian Observatory for Human Rights said buses carrying rebels began leaving the rebel-held towns Madaya and Zabadani near Damascus on Friday morning in the first phase of the deal.

 Discussions